 Along the shady banks of the Elm Creek lies one of Texas’s most unique state parks, Abilene State Park.
-It is surrounded by a lush landscape and a thick canopy of trees, providing a perfect habitat to the birds who call the park home.
-Abilene State Park was built in the 1930’s thanks to the efforts of the Civilian Conservation Corps.
-It now covers nearly 530 acres of land with elm, pecan, and live oak trees and access to fishing, hiking, camping, birding, and many more activities.
+Surrounded by a lush landscape and a thick canopy of trees, the park is a fantastic place to visit for RV lovers looking for a quiet getaway not too far from the city of Abilene.
+Originally built in the 1930s thanks to the efforts of the Civilian Conservation Corps, the park covers nearly 530 acres of land with elm, pecan, and live oak trees in abundance.

 Located in the Callahan Divide, it isn’t uncommon to describe Abilene State Park as a hidden gem.
 Whether you are coming from Abilene, Dallas, or Fort Worth, you will have to take FM 89 southwest for 16 miles through Buffalo Gap.
 You will then have to continue on Park Road 32 to the park entrance.
 It is recommended that once you reach Buffalo Gap you should reduce your speed in order to see the signs leading to the park.

 While in the park, you will notice signs indicating the main office and the different campgrounds.
 Be sure to pick up a colored trail map, as it is more detailed than a black and white one on your way in.
 There are no speed signs in the park, but it is recommended that you drive below 40 miles per hour as there may be little children and families walking on the roads.

 In case of flooding or inclement weather, the park may close to protect its visitors and lead them to a safer location.
 While flooding is not unusual for the area, be sure to check the forecast before you travel to help park officials with relocating campers.
 Rather than driving in the park, it is recommended that you walk or ride a bike to better experience all that the park has to offer.
 This will also save you the trouble of having to find parking for your car or RV, as the park can get pretty crowded during peak season.